bigbizze/ts-error-as-value/README.md

 ```ts
 import "ts-err-as-value/globals";
 ```
-This will make the functions ok, err and withResult, as well as the types Success, Failure and Result globally available
+This will make the functions ok, err and withResult, partitionResults, as well as the types Success, Failure and Result globally available

 ---